Wayne Allard

 Alan Wayne Allard (born December 2, 1943) is an American veterinarian and politician who served as a United States Representative (1991–1997) and United States Senator (1997–2009) from Colorado, as well as previously a Colorado State Senator (1983–1991).
 A member of the Republican Party, he did not seek re-election to the U.S. Senate in 2008.
-Since February 2009, he has worked at The Livingston Group, a Washington, D.C. lobbying firm.
+In February 2009, he began work as a lobbyist at The Livingston Group, a Washington, D.C.–based government relations consulting firm.

 Early life

 Allard was born in Fort Collins, Colorado, the son of Sibyl Jean (née Stewart) and Amos Wilson Allard.
 He is descended from immigrants from Canada and Scotland.
 He was raised on a ranch near Walden, Colorado.
 He received a Doctor of Veterinary Medicine degree from Colorado State University in 1968.

 State Senate

 Allard continued to run a veterinary practice full-time, while representing Larimer and Weld counties in the Colorado State Senate, from 1983 to 1990.
 During his tenure he was a strong supporter of fiscal responsibility and the preservation of a citizen legislature.
 Allard's influence on local politics is still felt today as he is the sponsor of Colorado's law limiting state legislative sessions to 120 days.